ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

   ConstructorBodyStatements = 1 << 6,
   /** Statements closing a statement purpose block for the constructor. */ ConstructorTailStatements = 1 << 7,
-  /** "I support all statement getter traps."
-Try not to use this. */ All = ClassSupportsStatementsFlags.ConstructorTailStatements * 2 - 1,
 }
 ```

 This is how we define the actual statements which `MemberedTypeToClass` will retrieve:

+- Each statement getter has a `supportsStatementsFlags` property, based on [bitwise operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_operators#bitwise_operators) to enable (and in fact require) callback traps.
 - Properties have their initializers through the `PropertyInitializerGetter` interface.
 - Getters and setters have values they mirror through the `AccessorMirrorGetter` interface.
 - Methods, getters and setters have statements they get, in order of statement purpose via the: